LaunchCodeEducation/lchs/src/chapters/forms/form-style.rst

    remains the same size.

 #.
 In the editor above, add a ``width`` property to the ``input`` selector.
-   Experiment by assigning different values to the property.
+   Experiment by assigning different ``px`` and ``%`` values to the property.
 #.
 What about the ``type="number"`` input?
 That field doesn't need to be as
    large as the others.
 With CSS we can either add a *class* to set the width, or we can try out a new technique.
-Add this to the CSS code:
+Add this to the CSS code in the editor:

    .. sourcecode:: css

       input[type=number] {
-         width: 5%;
+         width: 10%;
       }

    ``input[type=number]`` sets the style rules for ``input`` elements that have the ``type="number"`` attribute.
-Since we don't include a ``margin`` property, the number type uses the same value set in the other ``input`` selector.
+Since we don't include a ``margin`` property, the number type uses the value set in the other ``input`` selector.

 Once you finish exploring ``width``, paste the CSS code into your local